BradleyCodeU/bradleycodeu.github.io/_apcsa/ch3implementingclasses/ch3employee.md

 Employee harry = new Employee("Harry Hacker", 50000);
 harry.raiseSalary(10); // Harry gets a 10 percent raise
 ```
 Supply an EmployeeTester class that tests all methods.
+Print your expected results and then the actual results.